 Japan fought wars to conquer Korea, but after the second world war, Japan lost all power over it, after which the US and the Soviets divided it along the 38th parallel.

-Korea was split into North and South Korea when Japan was forced to surrender all of their colonies to the Soviets and the United States after losing WWII.
+Korea was split into North and South Korea when Japan was forced to surrender all of its colonies to the Soviets and the United States after losing WWII.

-When Japan conquered Korea
+When Japan Conquered Korea

-The story begins with the First Sino-Japanese war, which was fought between Japanese and Chinese forces for influence over Korea from 1894 to 1895.
+The story begins with the First Sino-Japanese War, which was fought between Japanese and Chinese forces for influence over Korea from 1894 to 1895.

 In 1870, Korea was China’s most substantial client state, abundant in coal and iron, and located opposite to the Japanese islands.
 This proximity and resource richness caught Japan’s interest.
-In 1875, it adopted revolutionary western technology and forced Korea to abandon its foreign relations with China.
+In 1875, it adopted revolutionary Western technology and forced Korea to abandon its foreign relations with China.

 Now, remember those pro-Japanese revolts?
 They were led by Kim Ok-Kyun, who was then murdered in Shanghai by the agents of none other than Yuan Shikai.
-War was declared on August 1, 1894 and by March of 1895, the Japanese troops had overthrown the Chinese forces.
+War was declared on August 1, 1894, and by March of 1895, the Japanese troops had overthrown the Chinese forces.

 World War Zero

-This conflict was followed by ‘The Battle of Liaoyang’, wars in Manchuria and Korea, and was finally concluded by ‘The Treaty of Portsmouth’.
+This conflict was followed by ‘The Battle of Liaoyang,’ wars in Manchuria and Korea, and was finally concluded by ‘The Treaty of Portsmouth.’